 Dinghies are the Rodney Dangerfields of cruising.
 They get no respect, or at least not as much as they deserve.
 The little boat that will see nearly as many sea miles as the mother ship is too often an afterthought.

-If youre an avid diver or surfer, like to explore, or prefer anchoring away from the crowd, having a RIB or inflatable with a turn of speed will be essential.
+If you’re an avid diver or surfer, like to explore, or prefer anchoring away from the crowd, having a RIB or inflatable with a turn of speed will be essential.
 Having that extra umph also comes in handy when setting kedges, playing tugboat, or rushing to help a neighboring boat whose anchor has begun to drag.
+They are also a big help when trying to overcome strong currents.
+This last point struck home in Palau as we rowed and used our 2 hp Mercury to creep through a narrow cut to reach the local port.
+Needless to say, we were the thirstiest patrons at the bar during the springs and neaps.

 Ultimately, our dinghy preferences reflect our philosophies toward cruising.
 The romantic drawn to the idea of self-sufficiency (the person who rides a bike to work), will be inclined toward a rugged hard dinghy that rows easily and requires virtually no maintenance.
 The pragmatic RIB aficionado will recognize that having fast transportation is worth the hassles associated with an internal combustion engine.